-- 5.1 The Strategic Risk Register has been recently reviewed and updated by Senior Management to capture the current significant risks and outline mitigating actions.
-The risks are allocated by corporate category focus area. - A copy of the Strategic Risk Register is attached as Appendix A. This consists of a Risk Matrix which plots the risks being managed at this level along with the actual register itself which includes the current and target risk score, along with further details for each risk such as potential consequences, the controls in place and any action required.
-Members will note there are currently 12 risks being monitored at this level 4 high (red) risks, 7 medium (amber) risks and 1 low (green) risk.
+5.3.1 The Strategic Risk Register has been recently reviewed and updated by Senior Management to capture the current significant risks and outline mitigating actions.
+The risks are allocated by corporate category focus area.

+5.3.2 A copy of the Strategic Risk Register is attached as Appendix B. This consists of a Risk Matrix which plots the risks being managed at this level along with the actual register itself which includes the current and target risk score, along with further details for each risk such as potential consequences, the controls in place and any action required.
+Members will note there are currently 12 risks being monitored at this level - 4 high risks, 7 medium risks and 1 green risks.
 In summary these are: